Schuster-j/maneuverRecognition/README.md

     Done!

-## Evaluation <a name="heading--2-5"/>
+## 2.5 Evaluation <a name="heading--2-5"/>

+The *evaluation* module includes functions to evaluate both the training process and the quality of the model when predicting new data.

-### Validation accuracy and validation loss <a name="heading--2-5-1"/>
+### 2.5.1 Validation accuracy and validation loss <a name="heading--2-5-1"/>

-By using the plot_training_process function of the evaluation module, the validation loss and validation accuracy per epoch can be visualized to examine the training process and assess whether the training has led to over or underfitting.
+By using the *plot_training_process* function of the evaluation module, the validation loss and validation accuracy per epoch which were returned using the *fit_model* function can be visualized.
+This helps to assess whether the training has led to over or underfitting.

 ```python